 Moisture coming up from the soil

 If you don’t have a properly waterproofed basement, the moisture in the soil can start to push its way into the house.
-This can come up through the basement floor’s cracks, the cracks in the walls, or spaces in between the foundation wall and the basement floor.
+This can come up through the basement floor’s cracks, the cracks in the walls, or spaces in between the foundation concrete slab walls and the basement floor.
 This is one of the main causes of water seepage in a basement.

 Related: Water coming up from the ground?
 Here’s how to handle wet carpet in your basement.